happybeing/vdash/README.md

     ./target/release/vdash-crossterm --help

-## Using vdash - SAFE Network Node Dashboard
+## Using vdash - a Safe Network node Dashboard
-`vdash` provides a terminal based graphical dashboard of SAFE Network Node activity on the local machine.
+`vdash` provides a terminal based graphical dashboard of Safe Network node activity on the local machine.
 It parses input from one or more node logfiles to gather live node metrics which are displayed using terminal graphics.

 **Status:** useful work-in-progress, help welcome!

-## Get SAFE Network pre-requisites
+## Get Safe Network pre-requisites
 1. **Get Rust:** see: https://doc.rust-lang.org/cargo/getting-started/installation.html

-2. **Get the SAFE CLI:** either download using an install script or build the SAFE CLI locally.
+2. **Get the Safe CLI:** either download using an install script or build the Safe CLI locally.
 Instructions for both options are [here](https://github.com/maidsafe/sn_api/tree/master/sn_cli#safe-network-cli).

-3. **Get the SAFE Node:** when you have the SAFE CLI working you can install the node software with the command ` safe node install` (details [here](https://github.com/maidsafe/sn_api/tree/master/sn_cli#node-install)).
+3. **Get the Safe node:** when you have the Safe CLI working you can install the node software with the command ` safe node install` (details [here](https://github.com/maidsafe/sn_api/tree/master/sn_cli#node-install)).

 You are now ready to install `vdash` and can test it by running a local test network.